 A woman who called the facility in Winston-Salem, North Carolina, likewise was told to go online and use Google to find an obstetrician; she asked if she could at least get an ultrasound from Planned Parenthood, and was told that ultrasounds are only used for abortions.
 No prenatal care or adoption services were offered.

 Why, exactly, does Planned Parenthood need half a billion dollars in taxpayer funding each year?
 They provide little-to-no prenatal care.
 The vast majority of pregnant women are not helped by Planned Parenthood, and certainly not those women who choose life, birth, parenting, or adoption.
-94% of Planned Parenthood’s pregnancy-related services are abortion.
-They also provide a minuscule number of adoption referrals.
+They provide a minuscule number of adoption referrals.

 When it comes to other health care services, Planned Parenthood fails there as well.
 Despite the rehearsed claims, the reality is that Planned Parenthood performs only a tiny fraction of health screenings.
 The abortion chain performs less than two percent of all clinical breast exams in the nation, not even one percent of all Pap tests, and less than two percent of all cancer screenings for women.
 Meanwhile, Planned Parenthood is outnumbered by thousands of federally qualified health centers (FQHCs), community health centers (CHCs), and county health clinics, all of which provide comprehensive care to low-income and uninsured women — including many forms of necessary and primary care that Planned Parenthood does not provide.
 These clinics are much more deserving of Planned Parenthood’s taxpayer funding, yet America’s abortion corporation is taking it all instead.

 The real question is why?
 Isn’t it time we stop funding Planned Parenthood?